 Medical License Administrative Appeal and Hearing

-Arizona Physician Law and Disciplinary Actions
+Physician Law and Disciplinary Actions

-Arizona Medical Board disciplinary actions.
-If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
-It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
+Arizona’s licensed or certified physicians are the ones who receive Arizona Medical Board disciplinary actions.
+If the Board determines formal disciplinary action is necessary, it will happen after the completion of an investigation.
+It’s the job of the Board to review any complaint alleging a violation of Arizona laws and regulations.

 - Advisory Letter